r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 ….That’s what I thought.

 **Brynhildr:**
----Well, things like that happen.
+-Well, things like that happen.

 **Sigurd:**
 Oh, my love.
 What do you think is my weakness?